Skip to content ↓

 • The remedy for the weakness and progress toward implementing this.

-Reports dealing with system weakness should be made available to the responsible Director, with any issues with a potential financial impact brought to the attention of the CFO.
+Reports dealing with system weakness should be made available to the responsible Director, with any issues with a potential financial impact brought to the attention of the DCEO.

 1. Central Finance will ensure that reports on all incidents (in summary for minor matters, more detailed for serious issues) are submitted to the Audit and Risk Committee.